 The ISO created a variety of standards that created consensus-based expectations across global industries, governments, organizations, and markets, which has largely boosted globalization.
-Hence the availability of a large number of ISO Standard for organizations to follow.
-ISO 9001:2015 is the world’s most popular standard followed by ISO 14001:2015.
+ISO 9001:2015 is the world’s most popular standard, followed by ISO 14001:2015.

-Both standards are quite important across the globe and learning their similarities and differences could help grow your organization.
+Both standards are quite important across the globe, and learning their similarities and differences could help grow your organization.
 Read on to learn the similarities and differences between ISO 9001 and 14001.

 ISO 9001 refers to a quality management standard that was originally introduced in 1987 and is published by ISO (the International Organization for Standardization).
 Now in its fourth revision (referred to as ISO 9001:2015), the standard has become an increasingly popular tool for businesses to improve their operations and increase their customer appeal.
 Before getting certified you need to implement ISO 9001 at your organization and set up an ISO quality management system.
 While its ultimate aim is to increase quality and customer satisfaction, ISO 9001 also improves other operational processes throughout the organization, leading to a wide range of benefits and efficiency gains.
 Implemented well, ISO is an excellent tool for general business improvement.